TheLastMutt/SoundvisionRepair/README.md

 ![SD connection assembled](images/09_sd_on_board.jpg)

 Now I needed to prevent the processor on the board from interfering with my communication.
 Finding the reset signal and keeping the processor in reset state should do it.
-I did not want to desolder the resistors.A reset controller is usually chip in a very small package which compares the supply voltage with a fixed threshold and pulls the reset signal low when the supply voltage is too low.
+I did not want to desolder the resistors.
+A reset controller is usually chip in a very small package which compares the supply voltage with a fixed threshold and pulls the reset signal low when the supply voltage is too low.
 There is a small 5-pin chip next to the processor with a convenient test pad next to it.
 Probing with a scope confirms that this is the reset signal.

 ![Reset signal test pad](images/05_reset.jpg)